 Gert Town is the home of New Orleans Xavier University.
-Located on Carollton Avenueat the edge of I-10 Xavier University is both a city and a neighborhood landmark.
+Located on Carrolton Boulevard at the edge of I-10 Xavier University is both a city and a neighborhood landmark.
 Xavier University is important because of its prominence as the only historically Black and Catholic University in the United States and one of the universities with the most African American students earning degrees in the natural and physical sciences.
 Among the City of New Orleans landmarks is Xavier's gothic administrative building that was built by St. Katherine Drexel and the Sisters of the Blessed Sacrament when the university moved to the corner of Palmetto and Pine Streets in 1933.
 At times, and as with many universities, there have been "town-gown" tensions between the University and the neighborhoods which surround them.
 It is intended that elements of this plan better define the land use relationship between the University and Gert Town.

 Reflecting its history as a center of business activity, Gert Town has a substantial amount of industrial / commercial uses which frame the northern edges of the neighborhood.
 Prior to Hurricane Katrina the Gert Town neighborhood was a mix of residences in close proximity to industrial uses, and this has at times created dangerous and unhealthy conditions for residents of the area.
+The Hayward-Thompson site is now undergoing major remediation for hazards that long impacted the livability and property values in Gert Town.